-Students who have taken advanced or college-level courses in high school and who score 3, 4, or 5 on the Advanced Placement Tests of the College Entrance Examination Board may receive college credit of up to four credits for each examination.
+Students who have taken advanced or college-level courses in high school and who score 3, 4, or 5 on the Advanced Placement Tests of the College Entrance Examination Board may receive college credit of up to four credits for each examination upon submission of official score reports.
+Scores printed on transcripts from other colleges and universities are not accepted, only the official advanced placement report.

 There is no fee for accepting advanced placement credits.